metterklume/metterklume.github.io/_posts/2024-12-24-calendar puzzle.markdown

 ---
 layout: post
-title:  "Solving a Calendar Puzzle with Dancing Links"
+title:  "A Calendar Puzzle, Dancing Links and Algorithm X"
 date:   2024-12-24 10:52:48 +0530
-categories:
+categories: puzzle
 ---

 A few months back we were gifted an interesting puzzle by a friend.